 Saturday night’s outcome for Florida football was not what the fanbase expected as the South Florida Bulls nearly pulled off a massive upset in the Swamp.
 However, the Orange and Blue prevailed, 31-28, but not before the damage had been done.

 The Gators looked all out of sorts both on offense and defense.
 For the former, Anthony Richardson had his second-straight subpar performance in which he threw a pair of picks, while the defense simply could not find an answer for the Bulls’ running game.
 The end result was a game that pretty much amounted to a loss despite the mark in the win column.

 However, there were a few shining spots — most notably, the Gators’ ground game which carried the team to the promised land while the defense did manage a couple of interceptions along with a forced fumble.

 The Gators Wire staff assembled shortly after the game to give their immediate takes in a good, bad and ugly format.
-Take a look below at each respective member’s immediate reaction to Florida’s tough loss in the Swamp.
+Take a look below at each respective member’s immediate reaction to Florida’s ugly victory in the Swamp against USF.

 Adam Dubbin - Managing Editor

 GOOD: The running game really blossomed in this one as [autotag]Montrell Johnson[/autotag] and [autotag]Trevor Etienne[/autotag] both put the team on their shoulders and carried the Gators to a dicey victory.
 They started off slow in the first quarter, gaining just 32 yards on five attempts, but after Johnson’s 62-yard touchdown run, the ground game started hitting on all gears.